Best Things To Do In Hoi An

 This is a staple for most people!
 Vietnam beer culture is very popular and the ale itself is easy to drink – far lower in alcohol percentage than standard beers at 3%!
 Bia Hanoi is what you will find the most, but other local alternatives are available such as Larue; all served in a chilled glass.
 There is ample bars river and beach-side with fantastic views, so simply go for a walk through the Ancient Town or head down to Cua Dai beach and take your pick!
 There is also a sports bar for those wanting to catch their favorite sports live from back home.
 Best enjoyed with some of the cheap local salted peanuts.

-This might not be on the forefront of peoples mind when considering things to do in Hoi An, but it is a beautiful opportunity to give back to the local community and help those that need it.
+This might not be on the forefront of peoples mind when considering things to do in Hoi An.
+It is a beautiful opportunity to give back to the local community and help those that need it.
 Over the years, Hoi An has been ravaged by many natural disasters and as a result, the prevalence of poverty in the area has worsened.
-Many of the charity foundations are run by expats and your money will be well used to helping feed those in need, support for disabled people in the community or simply towards boosting Hoi Ans economy through job creation.
+Many of the charity foundations are run by expats and your money will be well used to helping feed those in need.
+Support for disabled people in the community or simply towards boosting Hoi Ans economy through job creation.
 We recommend not going to orphanages simply to take photos or giving street children money in hopes of them using it for schooling – but rather see a trusted source and ensure your money or time can be utilized to make a difference.